Jacob-Friesen/obscurejs/README.md

 * fibonacci.rb: A fibonacci sequence in Ruby.
 Syntax emulated in ruby.js.
 * [flatten.js](http://obscurejavascript.tumblr.com/post/89552294013/flatten-in-javascript): How to write a simple array flattening function.
 * [fold.js](http://obscurejavascript.tumblr.com/post/89068550361/folds-in-javascript): A useful higher order function explained.
+* [functionExpressionsVsDeclarationss.js](#): A subtle difference between function expressions and declarations.
 * [functionalInheritance.js](http://obscurejavascript.tumblr.com/post/98733772655/javascript-inheritance-strategy-1-functional): How functional inheritance works.
 * [constant.js](http://obscurejavascript.tumblr.com/post/97472306093/real-constants-in-javascript): An explanation of the potiential issues of not using new for object instantiations and a way to combat it.
 * [multipleInheritance.js](http://obscurejavascript.tumblr.com/post/100430383994/multiple-inheritance-in-javascript): One way to implement multiple inheritance.